svikashk/docs/guide/attachments.md

 {: .fs-6 .fw-300 }

 To upload an attachment to an item:
-- Hover on an item inside your list.
+- Hover on an item inside your Feature.
 - Click on the ```Expand Item``` icon from the right side of the item.
 - In the attachments area, click on ```Attach a file```.
 - Select a file you want to upload from the file selector.